dcparsons/azure-iot-action/README.md

  - **message** - the message you want to send to the device

 ### Leveraging Secrets
-Your IOT connection string is going to contain a shared access key which will grant anyone with the connection string access to your IOT Hub.
+Your IoT connection string is going to contain a shared access key which will grant anyone with the connection string access to your IoT Hub.
 If you are going to use this action in your CI/CD workflow I would highly suggest using [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to store that data.
 You can also choose to add your device-id as a secret.
 Using secrets will change the implementation slightly as shown below.

     - name: Publish Action C2D Message
       uses: dcparsons/azure-iot-action@v1.0.2